-"The parties agree that an armed attack against one or more of them in Europe or North America shall be considered an attack against them all, and consequently they agree that...each of them...will assist the Party or Parties so attacked by taking...such action as it deems necessary, including the use of armed force..."
+The parties agree that an armed attack against one or more of them in urope or North America shall be considered an attack against them all, and conse uently they agree that each of them ill assist the Party or Parties so attacked by taking such action as it deems necessary, including the use of armed force part in the meetings that established major postwar economic and political institutions.
+They helped formulate and guide U.S. policy at the Bretton Woods, Dumbarton Oaks, and San Francisco conferences, where the foundations were laid for the International Monetary Fund, the World Bank, and the United Nations.